andigetreide/PDFExtractor/README.md

-# Extract Images from PDF Files
+# Extract Images and text from PDF Files

 This is the lib used:
 * https://pdfbox.apache.org/